Helensvale

 Helensvale was planned for 10,000 people with a district centre servicing Helensvale, Gaven Forest (Pacific Pines) and Oxenford with parklands, shops, amenities and facilities (such as a golf course) part of the development.

 Since the commencement of the master planned development in the 1970s, Helensvale has grown into a suburb located near major theme parks, adjacent to a train station and with a wide range of shopping, medical and sporting facilities.
-It is still bounded to the east by Coombabah Lake and Nature Reserve.
+It is bounded to the east by Coombabah Lake and Nature Reserve.

 Sources of information and further reading